 This Nerf MicroShots Zombie Strike Hammershot comes packaged with two Zombie Strike Darts.

 However, I would have preferred to see a new retro version of the Jolt.
-Or rather, a retro version of the pistol sized Nerf blaster.
-Despite the fact that Nerf has released some seriously powerful blasters over the years, there is still a market for a small Nerf pistol, and it deserves its own unique identity.
+Or rather, a retro version of the pistol-sized Nerf blaster.
+Even though Nerf has released some seriously powerful blasters over the years, there is still a market for a small Nerf pistol, and it deserves its own unique identity.

-A unique and cool-looking retro-style Nerf pistol could’ve worked really well in my opinion, as opposed to designing the MicroShots blasters as miniature versions of already existing guns.
-The miniature aspect doesn’t quite sit well with me, it just makes them look a bit silly.
+A unique, retro-style Nerf pistol could’ve worked well in my opinion, as opposed to designing the MicroShots blasters as miniature versions of already existing guns.
+The miniature aspect doesn’t work for me, to be perfectly honest, but I do see how they can be collector items.